-The input method recognises revenue based on the actual cost incurred to date, latest available budgets, and management's best estimates and judgements.
+The input method recognises revenue based on the actual cost incurred to date, latest available budgets, and management's best estimates and judgements because there is a direct relationship between the Group's effort (i.e. labour hours incurred) and the transfer of services to the customers.
 The Group regularly assesses the progress based on latest facts and circumstances occurred in each IT integrated solution project, and past experience in conducting similar work, and make necessary adjustment to the progress or budget.